-As I mentioned earlier in this article, you don’t want to spread yourself too thin.
-It’s better to have a strong presence on one or two social media channels, than have a weak presence on lots.
+As I mentioned earlier, you don’t want to spread yourself too thin when using social media.
+It’s better to have a strong presence on one or two channels than have a weak presence across many.

-To make sure you have a strong presence, you need to consider how much time and resources you have to dedicate to each of the different social media channels.
+To make sure you maintain a strong presence, you need to consider how much time and resources you can dedicate to each social media channel you use.

 Some social media channels require more work than others.

-For example, on YouTube, you will need to be creating videos on a regular basis, for your business to get any momentum on that platform.
-Do you have the time and resources to dedicate to create regular videos?
+For example, on YouTube, you will need to create videos on a regular basis to build any momentum.
+Do you have the time and resources to dedicate to creating videos?
 If so, great.
-If not, it might be better to start with some of the other social media channels instead.
+If not, it might be better to start with other channels instead.